 - Ensuring the plan does not engage in “prohibited transactions” described in ERISA

 Meeting these expectations does not distinguish one trustee from another.

 Plan sponsors are focused on issues pertaining to cultural fit, the efficacy of communications and reporting, and the overall quality of the relationship with the trustee.
 The outcomes of these changing expectations have resulted in plan sponsors deciding either to remain with the current trustee through a targeted benchmarking/contract initiative, or to conduct a search for a new trustee.

 Working with Curcio Webb

 Curcio Webb assists our clients with trustee projects in several ways:

-Renewing trustee service agreements, while ensuring clients receive competitive contract terms, performance standard commitments, financial terms, and appropriate service scope
+- Renewing trustee service agreements, while ensuring clients receive competitive contract and financial terms, meaningful performance standards, and appropriate service scope

 - Searching for a new trustee